-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - our school website and through existing communication channels (such as official social media, newsletters etc.), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children. - \circ Share what you are asking children to do online including which sites they might access. - \circ $\;$ Who from the school will be interacting with their child online
+We will build a partnership approach to online safety and will support parents / carers to become aware of and alert to the potential online benefits and risks for children by:

+- Regularly updating our school website and through existing communication channels such as Seesaw online learning platform, official social media, newsletters, offering specific online safety events for parents / carers and highlighting online safety at welcome meetings and parent consultation evenings. - Sharing which filtering and monitoring systems are in place with parents / carers and children. - o Sharing what children do online including which sites they might access. - o Informing parents who from school will be interacting with their child online